Joey623/Visible-Infrared-Person-Re-Identification-Baseline/README.md

  ## Footer
  This project is being continuously updated.

- Leave a star in GitHub, give a clap in Medium and share this guide if you found this helpful.
+ Leave a star in GitHub if you found this helpful.